SimpleQA/SimpleQA Verified: Measuring short-form factuality in large language models

 This implementation is based off the official simple-eval implementation.

 Additionally, we include SimpleQA Verified, a 1,000-prompt benchmark for evaluating Large Language Model (LLM) short-form factuality based on OpenAI’s SimpleQA.
 It addresses critical limitations in OpenAI’s benchmark, including noisy and incorrect labels, topical biases, and question redundancy.
-See the SimpleQA Verified
+See the SimpleQA Verified section below.

 Usage